What is Gut Microbiome and Gut Health?

 Therefore, we hypothesize that besides genetic and environmental factors, loss of intestinal barrier function is necessary to develop autoimmunity.

-The phrase itself, “leaky gut”, used to be confined to the outer fringes of medicine With Conventional researchers and doctors originally scoﬀing at the idea that a leaky gut contributes to autoimmune problems.
+The phrase itself, “leaky gut”, used to be used to be confined to the outer fringes of medicine With Conventional researchers and doctors originally scoﬀing at the idea that a leaky gut contributes to autoimmune problems.
 They have since changed their tunes.
 It has been repeatedly demonstrated in several well-designed studies that the integrity of the intestinal barrier is a critical factor in autoimmune disease.

 This new theory maintains that the intestinal barrier is the most important determinant whether we tolerate or react to toxic environmental substances we ingest.
 The breach of the intestinal barrier (which is only possible with a “leaky gut”) by food toxins (gluten) and chemicals (like arsenic or BPA) causes an immune response which aﬀects not only the gut itself, but also other organs and tissues including the skeletal system, the pancreas, the kidney, the liver and the brain.